Lowe54/milestone3_project/README.md

 ![AppConfigVars]

-You need to add the following 4 variables:
+You need to add the following 5 variables:
 -   IP -> This is the IP, set it to 0.0.0.0
 -   PORT -> Can be any value you want, I set it to 5000
 -   SECRET_KEY -> Random string
 -   PASSWORD -> Your MongoDB password for the user set up, not your password to login to Mongo Atlas
+-   BASE_PATH -> Base Upload path (./static/images)

 ### Style Changing
 ***